-Dr. Reddoch performs vasectomy procedures in Ottawa and in Cornwall, with men coming to the clinics from across Eastern Ontario.
+Dr. Reddoch performs vasectomy procedures in Cornwall, with men coming to the clinic from across Eastern Ontario.

 Dr. Reddoch underwent extensive training with Dr. Neil Pollock, a foremost authority on vasectomy and creator of the Pollock Technique™, which reports an outstanding success rate of over 99.9% in the last 20,000 patients.
 In 2011, Dr. Reddoch was the first physician to introduce Dr. Pollock’s advanced techniques to Ontario.

 Dr. Reddoch does not use local hospitals because that could mean a long wait for you to have the procedure.
 By setting up his own private centre, Dr. Reddoch has created a convenient situation for patients – you can be seen for your consultation and have your vasectomy within just days of calling the office at 613-933-9997.

 In recent years, vasectomy has experienced a steady growth in its popularity among those seeking permanent contraception.
 This trend suggests that more and more people are recognizing the overall convenience, safety and reliability of this procedure.